gvwilson/sensibleadventures/booksters-apprentice.md

 Erileine's smile broadened.
 "No, but it took you three eggs to figure that out."
-She dodged her sister's half-hearted shoulder punch, then stepped out of the way to let her past.
-She was wearing the hair ribbon their father had bought for her in Forecastle, she noticed.
+She dodged her sister's half-hearted shoulder punch, then surprised them both by putting her arms around Queçenne and giving her sister an awkward hug.

+She was wearing the hair ribbon their father had bought for her in Forecastle, Erileine noticed.
+"I'm sorry about Fraederiq," Erileine mumbled into her sister's shoulder.

+Queçenne froze.
+Erileine let go of her, an apology already rising in her throat, but her sister pulled her back into the hug and squeezed her.
+"It wasn't your fault," she said.

+The two young women sniffled in unison, laughed shakily at the sound and then again at their own laughter.
+"It wasn't your fault about Niquolas leaving either," Queçenne continued.

+"My fault?"
+Erileine asked, bewildered.
+"Why would it be my fault?"

+Her sister studied her face.
+"His note–he was sweet on you.
+Didn't you know?"
+Queçenne smiled at Erileine's bewildered look.
+"You know, for someone who's so smart, you can be pretty stupid sometimes."

+"I guess so."
+Erileine hugged herself.  *Niquolas?* she thought.
+*Really?*

+"Anyway, don't stay up too late."
+Queçenne stepped around her sister to go back into the house.

-Erileine watched the hail bounce off the cobblestones until the draft through the partly-open door raised goosebumps on her arms, then stooped and picked up one of the tiny white grains.
+"I won't," Erileine promised.
+She stood and watched the hail bounce off the cobblestones until the draft through the partly-open door raised goosebumps on her arms, then stooped and picked up one of the tiny white grains.
 It felt odd for a moment, almost powdery.
-Then it melted, leaving a slippery film between her thumb and finger that evaporated almost instantly.
+When it melted, it left a slippery film between her thumb and finger that evaporated almost instantly.

 The drumming subsided and stopped as quickly as it had begun.
-Suddenly tired, she closed the door and tiptoed back upstairs to bed.
+She closed the door and tiptoed back upstairs to bed.

 As she lay there, curled on her side with her head pillowed on her arm, she wondered about the clouds Avaunt had panicked.
 What if people